Skip to main content

 • Declaration and signatures: inspector sign-off and supervisor acknowledgement.

-How to conduct an air compressor inspection
+How to use this air compressor inspection checklist

 4. For any Fail item, add a note describing the fault.
-Do not use the compressor until the fault has been assessed and rectified.
+Do not use the compressor until the fault has been assessed and rectified.: Describe the fault location, severity and any immediate risk.
+Attach a "Do Not Use" tag or lockout device to the compressor if a critical safety item fails.
+Escalate pressure vessel defects to a competent person for assessment under AS 3788.

 Get the free template